cody-why/casbin-rb-adapter/README.md

 # Casbin Rbatis adapter

-Rbatis adapter for casbin-rs.
+Rbatis adapter for casbin.
 With this library, Casbin can load policy or save policy from Rbatis supported databases.

 ## Supported databases, see [Rbatis](https://docs.rs/crate/rbatis)
 - MySQL